sohams24/Min-cut-of-a-graph/README.md

-# Stanford-Algorithms-Part-1---Assignment-3
+# Min-cut of a graph
-In this project we implement Karger's randomized contraction algorithm to find the min-cut of a given input graph.
+In this project we detect the vulnerable edges in a graph by finding its min-cut using the Karger's randomized contraction algorithm.
 The graph is provided in a text file named "kargerMinCut.txt" in adjacency list representation.
 Every line represents a vertex followed by all the vertices adjacent to it separated with tabs.
 A test file of a small graph is also provided in "test.txt".
 An output file named "minCutOutput.txt" is generated that has the list of the edges in the min-cut represented with the two end vertices.